 4. Leave your place and ask around.
 The trick lies in leaving your comfort zone and taking a risk.
 Supposing you are in a Makati City hotel for a business conference and you’d like to try out the best restaurants in the Philippines around the area.
-Eating on the same accommodation may result to a five-star treatment, true, but it shouldn’t end there.
+Eating on the same accommodation may result in a five-star treatment, true, but it shouldn’t end there.
 Get up and move, talk to the local folks and explore your options.

 5. Follow the trail.
 The last secret is being observant and checking where the crowd is.
 If it is full-packed with people, they must have something good to offer.

 Productivity in the workplace can make or break a company.
-Having highly productive employees often translates to the success in the business while keeping unproductive workers frequently results to minimal output and lower profits.
+Having highly productive employees often translates to the success in the business while keeping unproductive workers frequently results in minimal output and lower profits.
 Needless to say, it plays a huge role in maintaining a good and stress-free work environment.